gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Plugin authors can use the [Problems API](userguide/implementing_gradle_plugins_binary.html#reporting_problems) to log events specific to their plugins, adding to the Gradle-generated ones.

-The report is always generated, even if no issues have been reported.
+The report is not generated, if no issues have been reported.
 If you do not want to generate this report, you can disable it with the `--no-problems-report` flag.

 The console output provides a link to this report, as shown below: